Ed Dwight was to be the first Black astronaut. At 90, he's finally getting his due

 With that decision, Dwight set in motion a series of events that would very nearly lead to him being among the first astronauts.
 As Dwight progressed through the Air Force, he was handpicked by President John F. Kennedy's White House to join Chuck Yeager's test pilot program at Edwards Air Force Base in California's Mojave Desert.

 That fabled astronaut breeding ground, site of ''The Right Stuff,'' might have turned Dwight into one of the most famous Americans and the first Black man in space.
 But at Edwards, Dwight was discriminated against even with Kennedy championing him.
-After Kennedy was assassinated, Dwight's path to NASA disappeared and he was never selected for the space program.
-Dwight departed for civilian life and largely receded from history.
+Dwight eventually departed for civilian life and largely receded from history.

 ''When I left, everyone said, 'Well, that's over.
 We got rid of that dude.
-He's off the map,''' Dwight said in an interview by Zoom from his home in Denver. ''Now it comes back full force as one of these I-didn't-know stories.
-It's almost amusing to me that all this furor could come up.
-But I'm kind of glad it did because something happened here.''
+He's off the map,''' Dwight said in an interview by Zoom from his home in Denver. ''Now it comes back full force as one of these I-didn't-know stories.''

 It wasn't until 1983 that the first African American, Guion Bluford, reached space.
 But two decades earlier, Dwight found himself at a fulcrum of 20th Century America, where the space race and the struggle for social justice converged.